ANALYSIS-U.S. Senate Democrats' bill will make mark on climate, healthcare costs | Headlines

 The legislation would lower drug costs for the government, employers and patients, said Juliette Cubanski, deputy director of the Medicare program at the Kaiser Family Foundation.
 "Perhaps the biggest effect would be for people with prescription drug coverage through Medicare," she said.

-A key change is the provision allowing the federal Medicare health plan for older and disabled Americans to negotiate lower prescription drug prices.
-The pharmaceutical industry says price negotiation would stifle innovation.
+A key change is the provision allowing the federal Medicare health plan to negotiate lower prescription drug prices.
 Negotiated prices for 10 of the costliest drugs for Medicare would apply starting in 2026, with that number rising until it caps at 20 a year in 2029.

 The nonpartisan Congressional Budget Office estimates Medicare would save $101.8 billion over 10 years by negotiating drug prices.
 The provision also introduces a $2,000 annual cap on out-of-pocket costs for the elderly through the Medicare program.